 One key element of this process is making sure you understand every single touchpoint along the way.
 It’s a good plan to have a system for documenting every interaction a customer has with your brand, be that via social media posts, physical locations, or customer support channels.

 The aim of doing this is so you can empathize with the customer.
-It’s much easier to figure out what your customers’ frustrations are if you put yourself in their position.
+It’s much easier to understand your customers’ frustrations if you put yourself in their shoes.
 Then, you’ll have the knowledge you need to identify areas where you can improve.

 Be proactive, not just reactive